 Look for a good teacher with great empathy and sensibility. – Andrea Dedó

 Don’t be afraid to try a few classes with different teachers when learning tango.
 Sometimes, you’ll notice that you enjoy a class a lot more or that you learn a lot faster with a certain teacher, without even knowing why.

-A few ways to expose yourself to different teaching attitudes:
+A few ways to expose yourself to different opinions about tango: